fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Profile/v3.1.0/Set-AzureEnvironment.md

 # Set-AzureEnvironment

 ## SYNOPSIS
-Changes the properties of an Azure environment
+Changes the properties of an Azure environment.

 ## SYNTAX